← Back to research

 Moonshot/KimiChinese provider

-CustomAny OpenAI-compatible endpoint
+CustomAny OpenAI-compatible endpoint, with fallback_models

 Features

-• Memory System — Built-in persistent memory (redesigned Feb 12)
+• Memory System — "Dream" two-stage persistent memory (hardened in v0.1.5)

 • ClawHub Skills — Search and install public agent skills

-• Scheduled Tasks — Natural language task scheduling
+• Scheduled Tasks — Natural language task scheduling with durable cron persistence

 Architecture